Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Related Work

 \section{Related Work}

-\paragraph{Automatic evaluation metrics.} Traditional metrics such as BLEU~\cite{Papineni2002bleu} and ROUGE~\cite{Lin2004rouge} were originally proposed for the automatic evaluation of machine translation and text summarization models.
-These metrics rely on n-gram overlap with reference texts.
-In recent years, large language models (LLMs) have been increasingly employed as evaluation metrics for various natural language generation (NLG) tasks~\cite{kocmi-federmann-2023-large, chiang-lee-2023-closer, NEURIPS2023_91f18a12, song-etal-2024-finesure}.
-For example, G-Eval~\cite{liu2023geval} introduced a form-filling paradigm for criterion-based evaluation for text summarization and dialogue generation.
-Our HarmonicEval further extends this line of research with its capability of handling various multi-modal tasks and provides a robust framework for aggregating criterion-wise scores based on the second-order statistics of token probability distributions assigned by VLMs.
+\paragraph{Automatic evaluation metrics.} Traditional metrics such as BLEU~\cite{Papineni2002bleu} and ROUGE~\cite{Lin2004rouge} were developed for automatic evaluation of natural language generation (NLG), relying on n-gram overlap with references.
+Recently, large language models (LLMs) have been increasingly employed as evaluators across various NLG tasks~\cite{kocmi-federmann-2023-large, chiang-lee-2023-closer, NEURIPS2023_91f18a12, song-etal-2024-finesure}.
+For example, G-Eval~\cite{liu2023geval} introduced a form-filling paradigm for criterion-based evaluation in summarization and dialogue generation.
+Our HarmonicEval extends this line by handling various multi-modal tasks and aggregating criterion-wise scores through second-order statistics of token probability distributions from VLMs.

 For the IC task, CIDEr~\cite{Vedantam2015cider} measures the consensus between candidate and reference captions by weighting n-grams using TF-IDF.
-Recent metrics leverage VLMs to offer more flexible evaluation paradigms~\cite{lee-etal-2024-prometheus, yu2024mmvet, zhuang-etal-2024-automatic, maeda2024visionlanguagemodelbasedcaption, DBLP:conf/icml/ChenCZWLZZ00024}.
+Recent metrics leverage VLMs to offer more flexible evaluation paradigms~\cite{zhang2023gpt4visiongeneralistevaluatorvisionlanguage, lee-etal-2024-prometheus, yu2024mmvet, zhuang-etal-2024-automatic, maeda2024visionlanguagemodelbasedcaption, DBLP:conf/icml/ChenCZWLZZ00024, Tong_He_Shao_Yeung_2025}.
 FLEUR~\cite{lee-etal-2024-fleur}, a state-of-the-art reference-free metric, provides textual explanations that underlie its overall scores.
 However, existing metrics primarily focus on providing the overall evaluation, and often overlook specific criteria.
 HarmonicEval addresses these issues by offering criterion-wise scores alongside the overall score, enabling comprehensive evaluation.